 Swap Agreements.
-Swap agreements are fair valued using an evaluated quote provided by a clearing house or an independent pricing service.
+Swap agreements are fair valued using an evaluated quote provided by an independent pricing service.
 Evaluated quotes provided by the pricing service are based on a model that may include end of day net present values, spreads, ratings, industry and company performance.

 Open-end Funds.
-If the Fund invests in other open-end funds, other than open-end funds that are exchange traded, the investing Fund will calculate its NAV using the NAV of the underlying fund in which it invests and the prospectus for such open-end funds explain the circumstances under which they will use fair value pricing and the effects of using fair value pricing.
+If the Fund invests in other open-end funds, other than open-end funds that are exchange traded, the investing Fund will calculate its NAV using the NAV of the underlying fund in which it invests.
 The Fund discloses portfolio holdings at different times to insurance companies issuing variable products that invest in the Fund, and in annual and semi-annual shareholder reports.
 Refer to such reports to determine the types of securities in which the Fund has invested.
 You may also refer to the SAI to determine what types of securities in which the Fund may invest.
 You may obtain copies of these reports or of the SAI from the insurance company that issued your variable product, or from the Adviser as described on the back cover of this prospectus.